Europe leads continents in COVID cases, deaths per capita; infections pass 67M

 The nation reported 593 deaths Saturday compared with a high of 1,092 on June 4.
 And cases are 11,625, one day after record 12,127.
 Until late November, cases hadn't surpassed 10,000.

 Mexico, the United States and Canada have extended their travel ban through Dec.
-21 where all but around 16,000 of the total 427,378 deaths are there.
-That represents 28% of the total deaths in the world though the population is 7 percent.
-With 17,426,351 cases, the percentage is 26 percent.
+21 where all but around 16,000 of the total 428,261 deaths are there.
+That represents 28% of the total deaths in the world though the population is 7%.
+With 17,573,188 cases, the percentage is 26%.

 Prime Minister Justin Trudeau has proposed $77 billion more in stimulus, which is 3% of the gross domestic product.